 Even when you do follow your physician’s instructions, and even if a repeat MRI shows that the labrum is healed, you may still have some residual symptoms (pain).
 Many times, that’s because there was probably something else that was bothering you shoulder – – – or simply the fact that restoration of “normal” function – – – following a labral repair, is frequently not possible.

 More importantly now, if you should choose to have surgery, proper rehabilitation involves immobilization, not using that arm, letting the sutures which are holding the labrum in place do their job, so that labrum heals back in place.
-I see many people that are unfortunately started therapy or motion too soon, or they have not listened to their physician— which can all lead to a recurrent or a new labrum tear.
+I see many people that started therapy or motion too soon, or they have not listened to their physician— all of which can lead to a recurrent or a new labrum tear.

-Many/most labral tears or tears of the labrum do not require surgery …
+Many labral tears or tears of the glenoid labrum do not require surgery …

 3) If you choose or require labral surgery, listen to your physician, follow the instructions.
 Do not be too aggressive otherwise, you may find yourself back in the operating room.